johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-12-24-bun-overview/index.md

 The JavaScript ecosystem is currently in the midst of a years-long transition from CommonJS modules to native ES modules.
 TypeScript enforces its own set of rules around import extensions that aren't compatible with ESM.
 Different build tools support path re-mapping via disparate non-compatible mechanisms.
 Node.js for instance, has many gotchas around ESM resolution which make it difficult to use in practice.

 Bun aims to provide a consistent and predictable module resolution system that just works.
 It does this very well indeed.
 Code that Node.js might struggle with, Bun handles with ease.
+This is a great example of Bun taking the pain out of using JavaScript.
+This is saved time and increased happiness.

 ### Support for web standard APIs

 Some Web APIs aren't relevant in the context of a server-first runtime like Bun.
 For instance, the DOM API or History API.
 Many others, though, are broadly useful outside of the browser context; when possible, Bun implements these Web-standard APIs instead of introducing new APIs.
-A great example is Fetch; an API that has been around for a long time in the browser but is relatively new to Node.js.
+It doesn't reinvent the wheel; it leans into the ecosystem.
+A great example is the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API); an API that has been around for a long time in the browser but is relatively new to Node.js.
 Bun supports Fetch out of the box along with [many others](https://bun.sh/docs/runtime/web-apis).

 ### Bundling